 Parental Involvement: Parental involvement is an important and necessary aspect of the Suzuki method.
 Parents of Suzuki students are expected to quietly observe and take notes during the lessons of students in order to act as the “at-home” teacher when practicing.
 The Suzuki method is designed for the parent to be much more involved in lessons and home practicing than traditional methods of teaching.
 The most progress is made when all three parts of the Suzuki triangle (parent, teacher, student) are involved.
-The teacher will decide when the student has reached a level of independence and can take responsibility for his/her own lessons and practicing.
+The teacher and parent will decide together when the student has reached a level of independence and can take responsibility for their own lesson notes and practicing.

 Electronics: Electronic devices such as cell phones, tablets, and laptops should not be in use during lessons unless they are being used to take notes or videos for home practicing use.
-I do understand that there are occasional times when parents may need to take a phone call or send a text during a lesson, which is fine, but parents must be attentive during lessons in order to take thorough notes.
+If there are occasional times when parents need to take a phone call or send a text during a lesson, that is fine, but should be kept to a minimum.

 Calendar: Regular lessons and group classes will occur from September-May with breaks for holidays.
-Multiple performance opportunities (some of which are mandatory) will be available to students throughout the year and students are encouraged to perform as often as possible.
+Multiple performance opportunities (with participation expected) will be available to students throughout the year and students are encouraged to perform as often as possible.
 Recital dates will be given ahead of time so that families can plan on being available for those events.

-Summer: Students will be required to take either 8 lessons or 4 lessons and 1 camp in the summer (June-August) in order to hold their spot for the following school year.
+Summer: Students will be required to take either 8 private lessons OR 1 camp and 4 private lessons in the summer (June-August) in order to hold their spot for the following school year.
 This encourages continual practice and learning.
+Students who do not take summer lessons will be charged a fee to hold their spot in the fall.
 The schedule for the summer will differ from the rest of the year, offering various options for lessons and summer camps throughout the summer months.
-I cannot offer refunds for missed lessons in the summer, but I can be more flexible if lessons need to be rescheduled for things that come up.
+There will be no refunds for missed lessons in the summer, but the schedule is more flexible if lessons need to be rescheduled.

-Payment: Payment must be received at the beginning of each month.
+Payment: Payment is due at the beginning of each month.
 Email invoices will be sent prior to the due date of the payment as a reminder.
-Payments can be made online or by check.
-If paying online, payments are due on the first of each month and can be made by clicking the link in the emailed invoice.
-If paying by check, payments are due at the first lesson of each month.
-If payments are late, an overdue notice will be sent indicating a late fee.
-Prices may differ between students, depending on the length of their lessons.
+Payments can be made online through PayPal and can be set up for monthly auto-pay if desired.
+Payments are due on the first of each month and can be made by clicking the link in the emailed invoice.
+An overdue notice will be sent one week after the due date.
+If the payment is not received by the 15th of the month, a late fee will be added.

 Practice and Preparation At Home: Students are expected to practice daily.
-There is no requirement for the length of practice sessions, but students/parents can expect that practice times will increase as students advance in their studies (see attached paper for suggested practice times based on age).
+There is no requirement for the length of practice sessions, but students/parents should expect that practice times will increase as students advance in their studies.
 Students should strive to be diligent, but also efficient in their practicing: Fast practice produces slow results and slow practice produces fast results!
-If progress is not being made due to lack of practice, a practice schedule will be enforced and termination of lessons may occur if the lack of practice continues.

-Teacher Absence: The teacher has the right to miss lessons because of illness or other commitments.
+Teacher Absence: The teacher may miss lessons because of illness or other commitments.
 These lessons will be rescheduled or refunded.

 Office Hours: The teacher will be available to talk briefly before and after lessons.
-If more time is needed, an appointment can be made or parents can reach the teacher by phone (717- 512-1594) or email (email@example.com).
-Texting is the best option if you need an answer quickly.
+If more time is needed, an appointment can be made or parents can reach the teacher by phone (717- 512-1594) or email (firstname.lastname@example.org).
+Texting will most likely give a quicker response.